yuletide/classtalk/README.md

 These are the API token, username, password, and appnumber for your tropo app

 you can get your appnumber by visiting https://api.tropo.com/v1/applications

+on heroku, the following plugins are used: sendgrid, cloudmailin, cron